IsaacLouzeiro/petshop-tcc/README.md

 ### -- About

 #### Pet Shop web system, for a fictitious enterprise, focused on sale of products for pets, and the register of pets to the grooming service, in addition to the institutional website.
+Final Paper project of the course of Systems Development at ETEC Professor Basilides de Godoy.

 ### -- Technologies